Rob Hawthorne (Hollyoaks)

 Robert "Rob" Hawthorne is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Warren Derosa.
-Derosa first appeared in the role in January 1996 before the character departed, making his final appearance on 31 December 1999.
+Derosa first appeared in the role in January 1996 before the character departed, making his final appearance on 28 December 1999.
 The character is known for his status as a villain, with Derosa describing him as a "theatrical villain".

 Casting

 Derosa initially auditioned for the role of Tony Hutchinson, however it was Nick Pickard who was eventually cast.
 Two weeks later, Derosa received a call from the producers and was offered the role of Rob.
 The actor auditioned two days later and he began filming his first scenes shortly afterwards.
+Derosa departed the role in 1999, making his last appearance as Rob on 28 December of that year.

+Development

 Derosa left Hollyoaks after his character was stranded at sea in the video spin-off Hollyoaks: Off on One.
 He told Wendy Granditer of All About Soap that he thought that was it and he did not want to return to the show.
 However, the producers called him and asked if he would return for a four-night special.
 Derosa said he read the scripts and knew he had to return.
 He added "Since then the storylines have stayed strong and the producers have allowed me to turn Rob into a real theatrical villain, which I love."

+In another storyline, Rob kidnaps and attempts to drown Lucy Benson (Kerrie Taylor) in a tank of water at an abandoned nautical test centre.
+Ruth Osborne (Terri Dwyer), Lewis Richardson (Ben Hull), Carol Groves (Natalie Casey) and Tony Hutchinson (Nick Pickard) also feature in the story and water scenes.
+The show's executive producer Jo Hallows told Wendy Granditer from Inside Soap that the story was logistically difficult to film because the cast had to be suspended in a twenty-foot deep water tank and film under water.
+Hallows added "they were all great - they didn't complain once."
+Hallows described Rob as being the show's "campest villain but he worked brilliantly."